stlejvil/portfolio/README.md

 I've used 'nodeJS' for server part and 'jade' for HTML templating.

-Client side, there is a grid from 'Foundation' (I'm working on mobile part soon), 'fullPage.js' and *obviously* some 'jQuery'.
+Client side, there is a grid from 'Foundation' (I'm working on mobile part soon), 'fullPage.js', some 'jQuery', and SCSS stylesheet.